ADD-SP/ngx_waf/rust/README.md

 * A relative `waf_rule_path` is resolved against the nginx prefix (like every other file path of a nginx configuration) instead of the working directory of the process that parses the configuration.
+* `waf_action` is a policy per trigger source, not a list of actions: a configuration that does not set a policy inherits it, and a context that uses `waf_action` resets the triggers it does not mention to their built in default.
+An empty policy (which used to serve blocked requests) cannot be expressed.
+See `Policy`/`TriggerPolicy` in `src/config.rs`.
+* A CC protection that cannot count blocks: a storage failure answers 503 and a configuration without a zone answers 500, where the C implementation dropped its "internal error" action and served the request.
+* The CC counters live in a growable tag directory and a table that evicts a rotating victim when it is full, so a zone with many tags or a flood from many addresses keeps counting instead of losing protection.
+* `waf_zone size=` accepts everything `ngx_parse_size()` accepts (a bare byte count, `k`/`K`, `m`/`M`).
+* A `waf_block_page` in one context does not change the responses of its parent or of its sibling locations.
+The C implementation converted the shared action chain in place, so a location level page also reached the parent context.
 * `Retry-After` carries the real number of seconds left of the block; the C implementation reports `duration - now` because it never records the time the block started.